Supporting the Whole Girl

 We recognize the difficulty in determining whether students should attend school when flu or cold symptoms first appear.
 We also understand the greater challenge of determining when students are ready to return to school after an illness.

-We ask that parents remember to follow the school’s illness policy when they have sick children.
+We ask that parents remember to follow the school’s illness policy when they have a sick student.

 Fever Policy